byouness/byouness.github.io/_posts/2018-04-14-interactive-plots-in-Jupyter-notebooks.md

 tags: [Python, Jupyter notebook, Matplotlib, Plotly, options]
 ---

-In this blog post, we will create an interactive options strategy payoff displayer.
+In this blog post, we will see how to add interactive plots in Jupyter notebooks using Ipy widgets.

-For this, we will use Jupyter notebooks, Ipywidgets, and plotting libraries Matplotlib and Plotly.
+As an example, we will create an interactive options strategy payoff displayer using Ipywidgets, Matplotlib and Plotly.

 ## Jupyter Notebooks